caffeine-addictt/waku/.github/CODESTYLE.md

 Currently, documentation for this project resides in markdown files.

-- Headings are to be separated with 3 lines
+- Use of HTML is permitted
 - Use of HTML comments is appreciated
-- Use of HTML is permitted
+- Exceedingly long lines are to be broken
 - [reference style links][reference-style-links] are not required by are appreciated
-- Exceedingly long lines are to be broken
-- The indents are to be 4 spaces

 ```markdown
 <!--example markdown document-->